-No. Unsponsored candidates who are not Form U4 registered or currently affiliated with a firm through FINRA’s Web CRD system should open an exam enrollment window via FINRA.org request and pay for the S63, S65, or S66 exams.
+No. Unsponsored candidates who are not Form U4 registered or currently affiliated with a firm through FINRA’s Web CRD system can open an exam enrollment window via FINRA.org request and pay for the S63, S65, or S66 exam.

 Once I file the form and pay the fee, when can I take the exam?

-Once the paperwork is processed, you will be notified by FINRA of a 120-day window within which you must take the exam.
-To schedule or change an exam appointment, you should contact Prometric at (800) 578-6273.
-More scheduling information, including a link to a list of exam sites, can be found on the FINRA website.
+Once the request is processed, you will be notified by FINRA of a 120-day window within which you must take the exam.

 Where are the exams given?